 3. Continuation – Renewal Grants

-Like its name implies, continuation funding grants offer current award recipients the opportunity to renew grants the following year.
+Like its name implies, continuation grants offer current award recipients the option of an extension or renewal of existing program funding.
+This can apply to one or more additional budget period(s) renew grants that would otherwise expire, according to Grants.gov.
 Depending on the grant program, some can be restricted to existing grantees only, whereas some encourage applications from both new applicants and current grantees.

 Because continuing applications often receive priority for continuation funding grants, it’s good to keep in mind that if you’re a new application, entering into a partnership with the currently funded entity could be beneficial.